Sue9104/web-manual/README.md

 ## Features

-* Enable every log-in users to build own translation projects with different permissions
+* Enable every user to build own translation project with different permissions

 * Version control for your translation